One-Year Residency for Working Professionals (Reduced Residency) FAQ

 Will I always be charged per credit?

 Yes.
-Even when you are enrolled full-time and are in field education, you will always be charged per credit for your tuition.
+Even when you are enrolled full-time and are in Practicum Learning, you will always be charged per credit for your tuition.

 What fees do I have to pay each term?
 Is it the same as the regular Two-Year Program students?